 Heitner: You are a certified player agent with the MLBPA.
 Do you currently represent anybody on a team’s 40man roster?
 Who have been your more noteworthy clients?

 Reisinger: I am a certified agent with the MLBPA, but I don’t represent (as an agent) any player on a 40-man roster.
 I represent professional and amateur athletes as an attorney.
 I represent athletes in disciplinary matters, grievance proceedings, eligibility matters, criminal and civil litigation, and salary arbitration.
 I help them to understand the different and common litigation terms while making sure that they are well represented.
 I have represented players such as Sammy Sosa, Andy Pettitte, Alex Rodriguez, and Francisco Rodriguez, just to name a few.
+Above all, there are lots of different reasons why athletes might end up facing criminal litigation.
+Because of this, it is vital that they work with someone who understands the complexities of the legal matters at hand.
+It is also helpful if a legal professional has local knowledge of the area in which any alleged crimes took place.
+For instance, if an athlete living and working in Philadelphia has been accused of a crime that they did not commit, then working with the best team of criminal lawyers bucks county has to offer is strongly recommended.
+More often than not, we find that working with a local attorney leads to a better outcome.

 Heitner: Does your firm have any plans to expand outside of Pittsburgh, Pennsylvania or to hire any new associates?